Dynamic Painting

 Why Preparation Matters More Than Paint

-When preparation is done correctly:
+When prep is done correctly

 • Paint bonds properly